v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/08_0502-Configuring User Profiles.md

 ## Summary

-In this lab, you will practice configuring user profiles in AD DS and setting up folder direction.
+In this lab, you will practice configuring enterprise state roaming in Azure AD and setting up known folder move.

 ## Exercise 1: Configuring roaming user profiles and Folder Redirection